TechGlue/GoSupCommunity/readme.md

 # About
 Basic web scraper to grab new catalog items from Supreme Community, given a drop week URL with discord webhooks integration.

+Note: GoSupCommunity is meant for personal use.
+Please be mindful before sending requests to any server.

 # Usage

 Modify the credentials.json file with you discord webhook URL.